-Healthy snacks are available several times daily.
+Communal snacks are occasionally available.
 Some campers also bring their own supply, so they can access food whenever they're hungry or when they don't like what's on offer.
-(But don't plan to bring snacks containing peanuts, and we also encourage you not to bring candy, soda, or other junk food.)
-If your normal diet includes a lot of sugar and such, and you don't think you can be happy for a week or two without so much, we suggest packing only the amount you think you will really need.
+(But don't plan to bring snacks containing peanuts\.)
 Personal snacks are typically kept in a public storage area (to avoid rodent problems).
 Space is limited, so small amounts of dense snacks (like nuts, energy bars, or dried fruit) are better than high volume ones (like bags of popcorn or rice cakes).

-If we have no known peanut allergies at your session one month before it begins, we may include peanuts in our menu.
+\ If we have no known peanut allergies at your session one month before it begins, we may include peanuts in our menu.
 If so, we'll let you know (and you may bring them in snacks).